-Federal advisory board votes to drop controversial for-profit-college accreditor
+Federal advisory board votes to drop controversial for-profit college accreditor

 But in January, career staffers at the Education Department concluded ACICS had still failed to meet federal standards.
 Staffers said the council had done a poor job of training employees to conduct site visits, failed to address conflicts of interest and lacked the finances to sustain itself in the long term.

-Career staff at the department also raised concerns about ACICS extending its seal of approval to institutions such as Reagan National University, a school in South Dakota that a USA Today investigation last year revealed had no students, faculty or classrooms.
+Career staff at the department also raised concerns about ACICS extending its seal of approval to institutions such as Reagan National University, a school in South Dakota that had no students, faculty or classrooms, a USA Today investigation revealed last year.
 The university voluntarily surrendered its accreditation in February 2020.

 Another council-accredited school, Fairfax University of America, formerly known as Virginia International University, was nearly forced to close in 2019 after a state audit blasted the quality and rigor of its online education program.
 Education Department staff questioned why ACICS had failed to step up before state regulators intervened.